-COMPLETE INSTALLATION CHECKLIST
+COMPLETE INSTALLATION

-1 Check that all parts are now installed.
-If there is an extra part, go back through steps to see what was skipped.
+part, go back through steps to see what was skipped.
 Check that you have all of your tools.
 Dispose of/recycle all packaging materials.
 Be sure the water faucets are on.
 Check for leaks around "Y" connector, faucet, and hoses.
 Check dryer's final location.
 Be sure vent is not crushed or kinked.
 Check that dryer is level.
-See "Level Dryer".
+See "Level Dryer."
 Remove film on console and any tape remaining on dryer.
 Wipe dryer drum interior thoroughly with a damp cloth to remove any dust.
-Read "Dryer Use" in your "Use and Care Guide".
+Read "Dryer Use" in your Use and Care Guide.
 For power supply cord installation, plug into a grounded outlet.
 For direct wire installation, turn on Power.
 If you live in a hard water area, use of a water softener is recommended to control the buildup of scale through the water system in the dryer.
 Over time, the buildup of lime scale may clog different parts of the water system, which will reduce product performance.
-Excessive scale buildup may lead to the need for certain part replacement or repair. ] Select a Time Dry heated cycle, and start dryer.
+Excessive scale buildup may lead to the need for certain part replacement or repair.
+Select a Time Dry heated cycle, and start dryer.
 Do not select Air Only Temperature setting.
 If dryer will not start, check the following: